poojappatel/VerifAI/README.md

 ## Overview

 This Flask application enables text classification using a pre-trained BERT model.
 It classifies text as either "Fake" or "True" based on its content.

+## Inspiration

+In light of recent events, there is a high concentration of media and social media being used to spread information to people across the globe and to the people who are directly affected by the conflicts happening.
+Making sure that people have the right information at the right times, including where a hospital may be located or where a road might be broken to redirect them to the right place, is extremely critical.
+With the advent of new technology and people promoting false information, creating a tool to benefit and aid these people in distress is something that we all felt was truly something we could dedicate ourselves and this hackathon towards.

 ## Purpose